loubnabnl/nanotron-smol-cluster/README.md

 # Megatron-smol-cluster

-Training LMs in Megatron-LM on the smol-cluster
+Setting up Megatron-LM on the smol-cluster

 ## Installation